monicarenas4/hyperelliptic-curve-pairings/genus2pairingsk8.md

 ## A concrete example of a pairing an a genus 2 curve with embedding degree $k = 8$

+### Functions that will be implemented

+For this example, we will need to implement the following functions which will be put in specific folders:

+- Function `generate_Jacobian_params`.

 We consider a genus 2 hyperelliptic curve of the form:

 $$ C/\mathbb F_p: y^2 = x^5 + 3x $$